top of page

 “Welcome to Constitution Island, home of the Warner family.”

-Over the course of an hour you’ll show your guests to the sitting room where Anna’s guests enjoyed tea under the Stuart Gilbert painting of George Washington; the family dining area where Susan and Anna wrote more than one hundred books; the kitchen where Bertha toiled over the wood stove; the library housing some of the 2000 books the family owned; the office where Henry pursued his dreams of hotel and rice paddy and the east dining room were Susan and Anna hosted cadets who had rowed over for bible study that day.
+Over the course of an hour you’ll show your guests to the sitting room where Anna’s guests enjoyed tea under a painting of George Washington; the family dining area where Susan and Anna wrote more than one hundred books; the kitchen where Bertha toiled over the wood stove; the library housing some of the 2000 books the family owned; the office where Henry pursued his dreams of turning the home into a hotel and rice paddy and the east dining room were Susan and Anna hosted cadets who had rowed over for bible study that day.

 And that’s just the first floor.